crowbar/crowbar/doc/devguide/testing.md

 It is recommended to [run these automated tests via the `./dev` tool](testing/devtool.md).

+Some of these tests are [automatically run on a regular basis by Travis CI](testing/travis.md).

 ### Code coverage reports

 Code coverage reports are automatically generated when the tests are